 As we went off-season there were some places that were not yet accessible.
 On our next visit, we would definitely make a visit to the Brijuni Islands part of Croatia’s National Park.
 You can take a boat from Fažana.
 Your ticket will include a return boat trip, entrance to the National Park and a train ride tour to visit Veli Brijun Island and the museum.

-We hope you found some good ideas for your own Istria itinerary, we would love to hear your favourite places to visit in Istria.
+We hope you found some good ideas for your own Istria itinerary as there are so many lovely places to see in Istria. we would love to hear your favourite places to visit in Istria.

 Show your support by pinning and sharing our article 🙂 Also let us know your favourite places to visit in Istria?